html5rocks/www.html5rocks.com/content/tutorials/webcomponents/imports/en/index.md

 **Scenario 1.5: the import adds itself**

-Another option, though brittle, is to have the import [add its own content](#includejs). *I don't recommend this technique* because it requires the import to know the structure of the main page ahead of time.
-I'm including it here for the sake of completeness.
+Another option is to have the import [add its own content](#includejs).
+If the import author establishes a contract for the app developer to follow, the import can add itself to an area of the main page:

 import.html: